 For detailed information, see the Occupational Therapy Assistant Handbook.

 Cost for books, a laptop and other expenses total about $3,900.
-Students will have additional expenses for room and board while completing fieldwork, immunizations, CPR training and purchase of an iPad 2.
+Students may have additional expenses for room and board while completing fieldwork, immunizations, and CPR training.
 (See OTA brochure for details.)